 South Africa is famous for its sunshine.
-Generally speaking, April and May are the most pleasant months.
-The rainy season over the summer-rainfall region has then ended, while it has not yet really started in the winterrainfall area.
-The hot summer weather has abated, and the winds are lighter than during the rest of the year.
+Generally speaking, April and May are the most pleasant months when the rainy season over the summer-rainfall region has ended, and before the rainy season in the winter-rainfall area has begun.
+At this time of year, the hot summer weather has abated and the winds are lighter than during the rest of the year.